A successful humanoid robot implementation guide requires five phases: assessment, simulation, pilot, compliance, and scaling.

 Budget for compliance engineering before pilot launch.

+In our analysis of the ANSI/A3 R15.06-2025 documentation, three compliance areas trip up most first-time deployers.
 The standard also distinguishes between collaborative zones and restricted zones.
 Collaborative zones allow human-robot interaction.
 Restricted zones are robot-only during operation.
 Your facility layout must clearly mark both.

 CapEx vs. Robot-as-a-Service (RaaS)